pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

   })
 });
 ```
 If you're interested in what createReducer does [see](https://github.com/joshgeller/react-redux-jwt-auth-example/blob/master/src/utils/index.js#L12) it gives a nicer switch structure.
+I quite like it.

 ### Testing react components with enzyme
 Enzyme gives us a simple jQuery like selector interface which is really powerful for asserting whats been rendered.